boreec/roguelike/README.md

 # Havoc Resurgence

-This project is a work-in-progress 2D turn-based roguelike game, still in the early stages.
-The scope is not well defined for the moment, but I consider this to be a prototype to deepen my skills in Rust, Bevy and game development in general.
+This project is an ongoing 2D turn-based roguelike game that is still in its early stages of development.
+The scope is not well-defined at the moment, but I view it as a game prototype, serving as an opportunity to enhance my skills in Rust, Bevy, and game development in general.

 # Inspirations